mlamm/amadeus-ws-client/README.md

 use unit testing suite.
 Best use it in the docker container itself. `docker exec -it {docker_container_id} /bin/sh`.

+You should use phiremock for API tests as the GDS backend, the former "MockSessionHandler" has been removed, cause it was not possible to use multiple fixtures files for the very same Soap-Action.
+This can now be achieved.
+See tests/api/ for examples.

 ### Create an endpoint test

 This will create an acceptance test based on a codeception